How to Grill Skin-On Chicken – Perfectly Every Time

 Sauces and Glazes

 Glazes are simply a barbecue sauce added while cooking meat.
-Sauces or glazes should also be added at the end of the grilling.
+Sauces or glazes should be added at the end of the grilling.
 Why?
 If adding a glaze or a sauce to chicken too early, the crispy skin will absorb the liquid and get gummy and over direct heat it has a higher chance of burning.
+If you want really crispy chicken – then don’t add a glaze, just dip in sauce when you eat.

 To maintain the crispy skin and bite, add the glaze in two steps.
-First when the chicken is at 150 degrees F (because we are pulling at 155, for a breast that is), and then glaze a second time just after you pull the chicken off the grill and let it rest.
+First when the chicken is at 150 degrees F for a breast and 170 degrees for the thighs and legs.
+Then glaze a second time just after you pull the chicken off the grill and let it rest.
 The sauce will firm up and still keep the texture of the skin crispy.

 Frequently Asked Questions